autobib/autobib/README.md

-# WARNING
+> [!CAUTION]

-Autobib is **alpha software**.
+> Autobib is **alpha software**.
+>

-- Things might be broken.
+> - Things might be broken.
-- All of your data might be deleted.
+> - All of your data might be deleted.
-- The interface may change without warning in unexpected ways.
+> - The interface may change without warning in unexpected ways.
+>

-On the other hand, Autobib is currently usable, and you are welcome to try it out with these caveats in mind.
+> On the other hand, Autobib is currently usable, and you are welcome to try it out with these caveats in mind.
-Please report any issues in the [issues page](https://github.com/autobib/autobib/issues).
+> Please report any issues in the [issues page](https://github.com/autobib/autobib/issues).

 # Autobib